VictorAvelar/mollie-api-go/docs/README.md

 SubmitOnboardingData sends data that will be prefilled in the merchant’s onboarding.
 Please note that the data you submit will only be processed when the onboarding status is needs-data.

+This endpoint has been deprecated.
+It will be supported for the foreseeable future, but new implementations should use the Create client link endpoint to create new clients and submit their organization’s details in one go.

 See: <https://docs.mollie.com/reference/v2/onboarding-api/submit-onboarding-data>